SCDH/xtriples-micro/README.md

 ## Writing configurations

-1. The content of `<subject>`, `<predicate>`, `<object>` and `<condition>` is evaluated as an XPath expression, if and only if the content starts with a Slash.
+1. The content of `<subject>`, `<predicate>`, `<object>` and `<condition>` is evaluated as an **XPath** expression, if and only if the content starts with a **Slash**.
 The Slash is removed from the XPath.
 So `/@id` does not look for an `id` attribute at root, but in the context of the resource, since it is evaluated as `@id`.
+1. Keep the difference of **document** vs.  **resource** in mind: Each document may contain multiple resources if `/xtriples/collection/resource/@uri` is used to unnest resources from a document.
+The variable `$currentResource` and `$resourceIndex` provide access to the resource and its index.
+1. The resource is the context, in which XPath expressions of subjects, predicates and objects are evaluated.
+1. This resource context is transparent to the underlying document.
+Thus, accessing parts of the document outside of the context subtree is possible.
-1. Using BNodes may be a bit tricky.
+1. Using **BNodes** may be a bit tricky.
 See [these hints](bnodes.md).

 ## State of implementation